morfology/RachelPowerDesign/src/content/projects/horsham-refurbishment.md

 draft: false
 ---

-Embarking on an extensive refurbishment journey for Jack and Amy in Horsham was a captivating experience.
-Our team dedicated meticulous attention to detail, transforming their residence into a haven of modern elegance and functional charm.

-The heart of the refurbishment lies in the seamless integration of contemporary design elements, creating a home that resonates with Jack and Amy's lifestyle.
-The revitalized spaces boast a perfect balance of sophistication and comfort, achieved through a careful selection of materials and color palettes.
-Customized solutions, such as bespoke storage and innovative layouts, enhance the functionality of each room.
+Contemporary, understated style was the brief from our clients in Horsham.
+Focusing on a neutral colour palette we combined textures and materials to create a cosy environment which provides the perfect balance of sophistication and comfort.
+Colour also had a part to play in the overall scheme with a concise collection of colours being integrated into the designs.

 > Absolutely thrilled with how our home was transformed!